UCL/rsd-engineeringcourse/index.md

 ##Synopsis

-### Lesson 1
+### Introduction to Python

 * Why use scripting languages?
 * Python.
 IPython and the IPython notebook.
-* Programming with lists.
-Data structures: arrays, dictionaries, and sets.
-* Duck typing.
-* Modules.

-### Lesson 2

-* Collaborating around code.
-Version control.
-* Git.
-Github.
-Issue tracking.
-* Code review.
-* Merging.
-* Software licensing and releases.

-### Lesson 3

-* Testing.
-* Unit testing and regression testing.
-* Test driven design.
-* Exceptions and assertions.
-* Mocking.
-* Automated and interactive testing.
-* Build-and-test servers.
-* Negative testing and defensive programming.
-* Profiling and debugging.
-* Coverage.

-### Lesson 4

-* Using libraries.
-* The Python package index.
-* Packaging with setuptools.
-* Working with files and the OS.
-* Working with the web
-* Working with command line arguments
-* Brief introduction to functional programming

-### Lesson 5

-* Best practice in construction.
-* Comments.
-* Coding conventions.
-* Basic object-oriented python
-* Refactoring.
-* Design and development.
-* Documentation with Sphinx.

-### Lesson 6

-* Further object-oriented python.
-* Object oriented design.
-* Software as engineering.
-* Pragmatic use of diagram languages.
-* Requirements engineering.
-* Agile and Waterfall.
-* Functional and architectural design.

-### Lesson 7

-* Tricks for not repeating yourself
-* Iterables and generators
-* Exceptions
-* Functional python.
-* Operator Overloading
-* Map and reduce.
-* Context managers and decorators.
+* Data structures: list, dictionaries, and sets.
+* List comprehensions
+* Functions in Python
+* Modules in Python
+* An introduciton to classes

+### Research Data in Python

+* Working with files on the disk
+* Interacting with the internet
+* JSON and YAML
+* Plotting with Matplotlib
+* Animations with Matplotlib

+### Version Control

+* Why use version control
+* Solo use of version control
+* Publishing your code to GitHub
+* Collaborating with others through Git
+* Branching
+* Rebasing and Merging
+* Debugging with GitBisect
+* Forks, Pull Requests and the GitHub Flow

+### Testing your code

+* Why test?
+* Unit testing and regression testing
+* Negative testing
+* Mocking
+* Debugging
+* Continuous Integration

+### Software Projects

+* Turning your code into a package
+* Releasing code
+* Choosing an open-source license
+* Software project management
+* Organising issues and tasks

+### Construction and Design

+* Coding conventions
+* Comments
+* Refactoring
+* Documentation
+* Object Orientation
+* Design Patterns

+### Advanced Programming Techniques

+* Functional programming
 * Metaprogramming
-* IDEs and editors
+* Duck typing and exceptions
-* Logging.

-### Lession 8

-* Performance programming
-* Numpy.
+* Operator overloading
-* Container asymptotic performance performance
-* Cython and linking C to Python
+* Iterators and Generators

-### Lesson 9

-* Further git
+### Programming for Speed

-* Rebasing
+* Optimisation
-* Branching
+* Profiling
-* GitHub pages
+* Scaling laws
-* Creating servers
+* NumPy

-### Lesson 10

-* Solutions to exercises
+* Cython

 ## Course processes